NokNokMLS/BigDoorWyamBlog/input/posts/2019-11-05-are-polish-property-agents-a-waste-of-money.md

 Straight off the bat we would suggest that you should NOT pay commission on buying a new Development.
 Developers sell the apartments themselves and also use agents, whom they pay a commission to.
 Agents know that buyers can go directly to a Developer so they do not normally charge a commission.
 It is for this reason that you should definitely use an agent.
 You get all the benefit of their wisdom and expertise, along with legal potholes without any extra charge.

+For second hand properties, things get a bit more complicated.
+There is paperwork from the courts, valuation reports, building reports (a broken chimney is not always obvious etc.).
+If you are well connected you may be able to get your lawyer to do the paperwork but on an hourly rate this can sometimes add up.
+We would suggest that you definitely get either a lawyer or a property agent to help you but agree a fixed fee beforehand.

 **How can a Polish property agent help you ?**

-If you have decided to sell your property then we assume that you would like to sell it immediately.
-The speed at which you sell it will be determined to a large extent by the price you list at.
-Advertise to sell at zl.
-1 and it is likely you will have a contract by the end of the day.
-Overvalue the property and your property will soon become stale and give the impression that nobody is interested and there may be something wrong with the property.

-The agent should be able to give you a proper guide as to exactly how much you should expect to sell for, how much to advertise it for and this in itself may save you money in either a higher price and/or a quicker sale.
-When choosing an agent, ask them about other similar properties they have sold in your area to gauge their level of expertise.

-Once agreed, the agent will check the court records to confirm your ownership and exact measurements as it is their responsibility to ensure that what is being offered is a proper and correct description.

-Some agents will take pictures only but others may organise video, 3D rendering and compose and publish the adverts on all major property portals.
-They may also push the property internally to clients of the agency who are looking to buy.
-Agents pay for the advertising themselves.
-They may also provide a "For Sale" Banner for display.

-Once they receive some interest they will arrange viewings and attempt to open up negotiations for a sale.
-Bad agents just let buyers walk away without finding out why, good agents will always know.
-The proper management of this process is crucial as the more feedback you get the better you should be able to tailor your offer and manage the final negotiations.
-For example, if everyone mentions the noisy dog next door, expect this to be brought up in any final negotiations on price.

-Upon completion of the negotiations, the agent will arrange the Notary appointment for both the preliminary and final agreement signings.
-The buyer may or may not be a direct client of the agent and in a lot of cases may be from a different agency.

-Once the agreement is signed the agent should then manage the hand over of keys , checking utility levels etc..

-By hiring an agent you also provide some level of trust in the buyer as it would be assumed that they have a legal obligation to ensure the property is transferred properly etc. This may add an un-quantifiable amount to the eventual sale price.
+When buying any property it is certainly worth having someone who knows the process to help.
+Agents in Poland are allowed to represent and collect fees from both buyers and sellers of a property.
+This, we would suggest can easily lead to conflict of interest.

+A good agent can ensure that you find the property you want, or at least a good selection based on your requirements.
+They will arrange property visits, negotiate the price, check the ownership in the courts on the day of signing any agreement, arrange the notary and translator and any valuers/ engineers you need to feel comfortable moving forward.
+If they are representing both sides then be aware that an agent is primarily trying to get the deal closed at the highest price, in that order.

+One way of ensuring that you are not paying too much is to get an official valuation done.
+Even if you are not getting a polish mortgage it may still be worthwhile.
+For added security, consider a small mortgage.
+This ensures the bank will check all of the elements of the purchase too.
+If the bank wont lend you money because of the price of the property then maybe you should consider walking away too.

-**Is this worth 3 % of a sale price?**
+**Is this worth 3 % of a purchase price?**

-Assuming you are selling fro zl.
-500,000 that is zl.
+Assuming you are buying for zl.
+500,000 commission will be zl.
 15,000 + VAT  ( zl.
-18,450 gross).
-That's a lot and if you add in the fact that the buyer may also be paying the same amount then that's almost 7.5 % in total of the available budget going to property agents.
+18,450 gross (Less if you go through BigDoor24.pl).
+That's a lot and if you add in the fact that the seller may also be paying the same amount then that's almost 7.5 % in total of the available budget going to property agents.

-The answer really lies in your level of confidence in selling your own property, your access to the advertising portals, ability to correctly value your own property in a constantly moving market and the legal requirements and paperwork
+The answer really lies in your level of confidence in buying your own property, your access to the property professionals ( lawyers, notaries, valuers etc.) and good access to information on pricing and negotiating skills.

 **Can you negotiate?**